SUSTAINABLE ACCOMMODATION

 Electric cabling is run outside the walls instead of internally, hence light switches were chosen to be a feature of the property and made-to-order by melting down recycled metals only available from England.
 The lighting is all LED reducing unnecessary power consumption.

-This home provides 100% of its own water by way of rain water catchment and storage and also provides its own waste water system.
+The Villas provide 100% of their own water by way of rain water catchment and storage and also have their own waste water systems.

-Dam water is pumped to the back water tank providing non-drinkable water for the garden when required.
-The garden features drought tolerant plants with a focus on low maintenance to reflect the theme and design of the house, and herb gardens.
+The gardens feature drought tolerant plants with a focus on low maintenance to reflect the theme and design of the Villas.